 It’s always remote working time.

 You might consider remote working a go-to activity in your company.
-But the question is whether remote working is good for you?
+But is it good for you?

-As much as we understand the challenges of remote working, there are seven reasons why remote working is good for you.
+As much as we understand the challenges of remote working, there are seven reasons it is beneficial.

 Let’s dig a little deeper.

-Remote working, also known as telecommuting or working from home, is when employees work outside of a traditional office environment.
+Remote working, or telecommuting or working from home, is when employees work outside a traditional office environment.

 Remote working is facilitated by technological advancements like video conferencing, cloud computing, and collaboration tools that enable communication and information sharing.